allegheny-computer-science-203-s2021/practical01/README.md

 ## Tasks

-As you are starting this assignment, you first need to complete these tasks to ensure that your laptop is configured correctly to use GitHub, Docker, Pyenv, and Pipenv:
+As you are starting this assignment, if you have not done so yet, you first need to complete these tasks to ensure that your laptop is configured correctly to use GitHub, Docker, Pyenv, and Pipenv:

 - Ensure that you have a GitHub account that is connected to your Allegheny-provided email.
 - Create and upload SSH keys to your GitHub account, enabling secure access to source code.
 - Install, configure, and test the Docker Desktop Community Edition program.
-- Install the Pyenv tool and use it to install a recent version of Python.
+- Install the  [Pyenv](https://github.com/pyenv/pyenv) tool and use it to install a recent version of Python.
-- Install the Pipenv tool and later use it to install a Python application's dependencies.

 Now, study the provided Python source code and the technical documentation to understand the type of output that your program should produce.
 The program counts the occurrences of words (term frequencies) in a file.
 The sample input is the book "Pride and Prejudice" taken from the Gutenberg Collection.
 The program reads input words from a file, removes all non-alphanumeric characters, normalizes (down-cases) the words, removes stop words (“the”, “a”, “for” etc), counts the occurrences of all words, and finally prints out the 25 most common words in order.
 At the outset, you should notice that the provided source code does not contain all of the source code from  the "Exercises in Programming Style" [book's program](https://github.com/crista/exercises-in-programming-style/blob/master/04-monolith/tf-04.py).
 You will need to add in the appropriate source code and documentation to ensure that the Python program passes all of the checks and produces the correct output.

+Next, you will set up a virtual environment, `Pipenv` and use it to install the needed dependencies, following the steps outlines in the [Using Pyenv and Pipenv](#using-pyenv-and-pipenv).
+You will then explore two linting tools, [pylint](https://www.pylint.org/) and [flake8](https://flake8.pycqa.org/en/latest/) to check your completed program.

 As you complete this assignment, please make sure that you understand and document all aspects of the provided Python programs!

 ## System Commands